The combo box control allows users to select an item from a predefined list.

 The option list (4) contains a list of values (5) that users can choose from.

-Use the combo box with a two-column layout if you need to display additional information to your options, such as currencies for countries or abbreviations for systems.
+Use the combo box with a two-column layout if you need to display additional information for your options, such as currencies, country abbreviations, or system abbreviations.

 Combo box with two-column layout

 There are three ways to select an item from the list:

 - Select the item directly from the dropdown list.

 - Type the item into the input field.